-Graduate Courses - Summer and Fall 2020
+Graduate Courses - Spring 2021

 It should be noted that while 6000 courses also include undergraduate students (4000 level), a distinct set of reading, writing, and grading expectations is maintained for graduate students.

 HIST 7320/8320 Studies in Ancient History - Dr. Peter Brand

 In this course we will be reading several important historical hieroglyphic texts in the original language, focusing on monumental texts from the New Kingdom.
 The aim of this course is to gain an understanding of how Egyptologists derive and interpret historical data from Egyptian inscriptions.
 By examining the literary style, the nuance of specific terms and phrases as well as the rhetorical devices used by the Egyptians, students will be better prepared to critique both the original sources and modern translations of the same by scholars.
 Students are welcome, even encouraged, to consult modern translations of these texts where available, but I expect you to produce your own original translations reflecting your own interpretation of the grammatical structure and lexicography of the texts.

 Prerequisites: Students should have at least one year of Middle Egyptian and must obtain the instructor's permission to sign up.